 In the upcoming weeks, we will be sinking our teeth deeper into the constituent elements of serverless.
 We will be taking a closer look at the individual layers that make up the serverless stack and how best to use them to achieve your organization’s goals, so subscribe to our blog and follow us on social media to be the first to know when the articles are published.

-Read the first part of this article series: The benefits and drawbacks of Serverless technologies
+The benefits and drawbacks of Serverless technologies